• About Us

 • A moving violation resulting in bodily harm

-The table below shows the Florida dmv points system:
+The table below shows examples of the Florida-authorized points system:

 Minor moving violations 3 points

-Speeding (less than 15 MPH over limit) 3 points
+Speeding (less than 15 MPH over the limit) 3 points

 Seatbelt violations 3 points